RakhithJK/libarchive-libarchive-wiki/Filenames.md

 This variation is reflected in archive formats as well:  old tar, cpio, and zip archives store filenames as a sequence of bytes; newer pax, zip, and ISO archives store filenames as a Unicode character sequence.
 Of course, there are subtle variations that complicate this basic picture.

-This is a challenge for libarchive because it needs to support both styles of archive with software built around both sets of conventions:
+This is a challenge for libarchive because it needs to support both styles of archive with client software built around both sets of conventions:

 * Software built around Unicode techniques expects to use Unicode filenames when reading and writing archives.
 This is a problem when reading archives that store just byte sequences.
 Generally, these archives do not specify any particular character encoding, so there is no robust basis for translating a byte sequence to or from Unicode.
 The only information libarchive may have available is the "user character encoding", but there is no guarantee that this has any meaningful relation to the particular byte sequences used to identify a particular entry in a particular archive.